raleel/cfi-srd/0005_Skills.md

 This skill covers understanding how to act appropriately in a social or formal situation: modes of address, rituals, and conventions of behavior, and so forth.
 It includes everything from who to bow to and when, to how low; from when to use a particular title to when it is appropriate to act informally.

-### Craft.
-(DEX+INT)
+### Craft (DEX+INT)

-Each Craft. is a specialized form, and there are as many crafts as there are professions for them.
-Like Art, Craft. is used to create the subject item.
+Each Craft is a specialized form, e.g. Craft (Pottery), and there are as many crafts as there are professions for them.
+Like Art, Craft is used to create the subject item.
 How long it takes depends entirely on the nature of the product: weaving a rug takes longer than throwing a pot, for instance, but time is not necessarily the most important factor: it is the skill of the crafter, the quality of the resources and attention to detail.

 ### Culture (INT x2)